JohanHorsmans/cds-visual-exam-2021/README.md

 <!-- HOW TO RUN -->
 ## How to run

-To run the assignments, you need to go through the following steps in your bash-terminal to configure a virtual environment with the needed prerequisites for all assignments.
+To run the assignments, you need to go through the following steps in your bash-terminal to configure a virtual environment with the needed prerequisites for all assignments:

 __MAC/LINUX/WORKER02__
 ```bash